Media Updates & Release Notes

 Media Transformations binding for Workers

-Media adds a Workers binding for Media Transformations, letting users resize, crop, extract frames, and pull audio from videos stored anywhere, including private R2 buckets.
-It supports optimized video output, still frames, spritesheets, and audio extraction for AI workflows.
+Media adds Workers binding support for Media Transformations, making it easy to resize, crop, extract frames, and pull audio from videos anywhere, including private R2 storage.
+It also enables optimized clips, spritesheets, still frames, and audio outputs for Workers AI workflows.

 You can now use a Workers binding to transform videos with Media Transformations.
 This allows you to resize, crop, extract frames, and extract audio from videos stored anywhere, even in private locations like R2 buckets.